DaoCasino/Whitepaper/Crowdfunding & token distribution.md

 BET is a token that powers DAO.Casino protocol.
 It is used as in game currency for games integrated with the system and as an incentive mechanism for the participants.
 It is implemented as ERC20 and the total amount of tokens is proportional to the amount of Ether contributed during the crowdfunding period plus bounties.
 The issuance starts after core components of the system are implemented on Ethereum mainnet and external audit is completed.
 Crowdfunding period is planned for June 2017 and will last for 28 days. **After that there is no more BET issued** This document explains the distribution of BET and the details of the crowdfunding campaign

-## BET exchange rate to ETH during the crowdfunding period
+## BET price staging (exchange rate to ETH during the campaign period)

 The first day will be power day.
 At this day the price for Dao.Casino token will be 2000 per 1ETH.
 Then the rate will change: